GoogleCloudPlatform/cortex-data-foundation/README_Sustainability.md

-# Sustainability & ESG Insights with Cortex Framework
+# Sustainability & ESG insights with Cortex Framework

-Due to an increasing demand for transparency and visibility from corporate investors and regulators on climate risk, many corporations have to start reporting on their carbon footprints.
-Traditionally, sustainability teams rely on spreadsheets and emails to report on their ESG data as it involves various new data sources.

-Cortex Data Framework combines supplier performance data with advanced ESG insights to compare delivery performance, sustainability & risks more holistically across global operations.
+With increasing demand from customers, corporate investors, and regulators for transparent and sustainable operations, timely insights into environmental, social and governance (ESG) risks and opportunities is important.

+Cortex Framework enables **vendor ESG performance** insights using Dun & Bradstreet ESG ranking data connected with SAP ERP supplier performance data to help answer questions like:
+* What is my raw material suppliers' ESG performance against industry peers?
+* What is their ability to measure and manage GHG emissions?
+* What is their adherence and commitment to environmental compliance and corporate governance?

-## Overview
+## Data model overview

-![ERD of Sustainability & ESG Insights](images/erd_sustainability.png)

-Two Sustainability views are provided for this module, in the `K9 Reporting` dataset:
+Two BigQuery views are provided for this module, in the `K9 Reporting` dataset:

 * `SustainableSourcing` provides ESG Insights for each vendor.
-* `SustainableVendorSourcing` additionally provides vendor performance insights alongside ESG Insights.
+* `SustainableVendorSourcing` provides vendor performance insights alongside ESG Insights.

 You can adjust the [reporting settings file](src/k9/src/sustainability/reporting/sustainability_reporting.yaml) as described in our [README](https://github.com/GoogleCloudPlatform/cortex-data-foundation/blob/main/README.md#customizing-reporting_settings-file-configuration).

+![ERD of Sustainability & ESG Insights](images/erd_sustainability.png)

 ## Prerequisites